rocking42/hiveryChallenge/README.md

 - Implement the search on the list
 - It is NOT necessary to implement the login feature!!!!

-All resources you need is located at source folder.
+All resources you need is located at designs folder.

 To make it easier to you, We've already setup a python web project that returns the content to populate the list.
 However feel free to implement in the way you feel confident.